TIGRESS-Collaboration/TRIFIC/README.md

 The csv2h2 file is used to process data output by TRIFICsim and create 2-D PID plots.

 TRIMIN.sav contains an example TRIM input file that may be useful for those new to simulating ions in TRIFIC.
 To load it, first open SRIM (installation described below).
 Copy the file to the 'SRIM Restore' sub-directory within the main SRIM-2013 directory.
 Then open the TRIM program and select 'TRIM Calculation'.
-Selecting 'Resume saved TRIM calc.' should resotre the inputs from the TRIMIN.sav file to the GUI.
+Selecting 'Resume saved TRIM calc.' should restore the inputs from the TRIMIN.sav file to the GUI.
 Then select 'Resume Saved TRIM' which should resume a completed simulation.
 Save nothing, and exit the results window.
 Now, back in the TRIM input GUI, adjustments to the parameters can be made.
 Familiarity with the TRIM program will be very beneficial for TRIFIC simulations (go to srim.org for all the information you could ever need), but the TRIMbatch Python module will greatly reduce any need to use the GUI.

 install-wine-i686-centos7.sh is an extremely useful shell script for getting 32-bit wine to run on a machine running CentOS 7 which is needed for the Python interface.

 The make file compiles the C++ code for convenience.

 examplesim.py contains an example script for simulating 4 ions in TRIFIC using the Python.
 For most future simulations, it should be sufficient to copy and paste the code, changing the necessary parameters and executing.
-A complete explination lives in the tutorial below.
+A complete walkthrough exists in the tutorial below.

 The TRIMbatch module contains scripts for parsing TRIM's default atom and compound directories as well as the interface used for running TRIM in batch mode automatically.
 It requires only standard Python 3 modules.